Key Takeaways

 As you begin saving for goals like retirement, keeping some key considerations in mind is essential.

-- Investing as early as possible can help harness the power of compounded growth, which may enable your money to grow much more over time.
+- Start Early: Investing as early as possible can help harness the power of compounding, which may enable your money to grow much more over time.

-- Diversification is essential to consider when reviewing your portfolio.
+- Diversification: Consider this when reviewing your portfolio.
 Keeping all your eggs in one basket can increase risk, which may negatively impact your investments.

-- Don't forget to review your investments (and financial plans) regularly.
+- Regular Reviews: Don't forget to review your investments and financial goals regularly.
 Then adjust them as needed.

 Protecting Your Financial Assets